Eva1879/Customer-Segmentation-and-Retention-Analysis-in-E-commerce-retail-stores/README.md

+## Intepreting data to identify trends and patterns and applying K-Nearest Neighbor Algorithm to predict the churn rates for an E-commerce retail store

-## Problem Statement
+# Problem Statement
+Many online platform use machine learning techniques to learn the customer's behaviour and patterns to recommend what they want to see more of!
+And so, even E-commerce retail stores, need customer segregation and gain insights on their pattern of buying and customers who are likely to leave, thus to keep them engaged.
+Thus, as a beginner, i want to learn on the churn rates, segregations on a real-world dataset using machine learning through data.
 The objective of this project is to analyze online retail transaction data to understand customer purchasing behavior, segment customers into meaningful groups, estimate customer lifetime value, and predict customer churn to support data-driven retention strategies.

-## Intepreting data to identify trends and patterns and applying K-Nearest Neighbor Algorithm to predict the churn rates for an E-commerce retail store

 # Dataset Overview
 This Online Retail II data set contains all the transactions occurring for a UK-based and registered, non-store online retail between 01/12/2009 and 09/12/2011.The company mainly sells unique all-occasion gift-ware.
 Many customers of the company are wholesalers.